 This drew two significant responses: one from Rob Hall, a reader at Albion Park NSW, who suggested the present name and motto for the club: the other from Peter Thoeming, then the editor of Bike Australia who sketched the logo and offered support from his magazine if Stephen could get the club off the ground.
 This was done at an inaugural meeting in Sydney on 6th December, 1983 when the five founding members approved a basic constitution and the Ulysses Club was duly formed.

 The concept of over 50s only lasted three short months and from that point on Ulysses Club became a social club for motorcyclists over the age of 40.
 From that tenuous beginning it has never looked back and the club now boasts a large and extensive network of members throughout Australia and Internationally.
-Currently there are Ulysses Clubs in New Zealand, South Africa, Germany, Switzerland, Vietnam, Norway, Holland, Zimbabwe, and Botswana as well as Great Britain.
-The latest edition to our growing community is Ulysses Club France with it’s base in the Alps.
+Currently there are Ulysses Clubs in New Zealand, South Africa, France, Germany, Switzerland, Vietnam, Norway, Holland, Zimbabwe, and Botswana as well as Great Britain.
+The latest edition to our growing community is Ulysses Club Sweden.

 Ulysses Club Great Britain?